cansuynk/cansuynk/README.md

 -->

-#### I'm a Software Developer working in Ankara,Turkey.
+#### I'm a Software Developer 👩🏻‍💻

 - 🔭 I’m currently working on embedding programming.
-- 🌱 I’m currently learning web development, front-end and back-end develeopment.
+- 🌱 I’m currently learning web development, front-end and back-end development.
 - 💬 Ask me about anything you want 🙂